TheBlep/Le_Engineer_Blog/README.md

 6. Enjoy!

 ## Online via Heroku
-You can veiw the active site via the following Herkou link [here](https://le-engineer-cb388e5b5656.herokuapp.com/)
+You can view the active site via the following Herkou link [here](https://le-engineer-cb388e5b5656.herokuapp.com/)

 ## Credits and Contact
 ### Content
 Nearly all text content was generated by the AI, GPT-4.
 All images are not mine and were downloaded from google.
-Any code utilised from a site is documented and credited within the code.
+Any code utilized from a site is documented and credited within the code.
 All photographs, authors, license rights, copyright, etc. used in this project are for educational use only and no claim is made.

 ### Contact